 Manufacturing Metrics: How to Improve Equipment Effectiveness and Reduce Downtime

-Read this article to find out more about the various manufacturing metrics that will help improve equipment effectiveness and reduce downtime in your factory.
+Read this article to learn more about the various manufacturing metrics that will help improve equipment effectiveness and reduce downtime in your factory.

-Here are four ways to look at metrics differently to ensure that you’re always producing as much as possible.
+Here are four ways to look at metrics differently to ensure that you’re consistently producing as much as possible.

-After that, you’ll need to switch your manufacturing line when producing your next product.
-In order to build your next product, you need to swap out tools, materials, and reconfigure your system.
-If you do this quickly, it’s easy to serve your next customer or build your next project easily.
+After that, you’ll need to switch your manufacturing line when producing your following product.
+You need to swap out tools and materials and reconfigure your system to build your following product.
+If you do this quickly, it’s easy to serve your next customer or make your next project easily.

-When your production company manufactures things again and again over the course of years, you know that quality control is important.
-Tools become dull, workers cut corners, and small problems become part of a routine.
+When your production company manufactures things repeatedly over the years, you know that quality control is essential.
+Tools become dull, workers cut corners, and minor problems become routine.
 Unchecked, these issues grow from easy-to-fix mistakes to indelible parts of your production process.

 Make sure you’re always working on your yield numbers.
 Be realistic about how many final products your facility produces that don’t have flaws and meet your high standards.
 Instead of lowering your standards to meet your limitations, work in raising your standards.

-Take an honest look at how many customer rejects you get.
 Consider returns to be a marker of customer satisfaction.
+Take an honest look at how many customers rejects you get.
 If 2% of your products are damaged or flawed, you may never hear a word from your customers.
 However, when you exceed some magic number with your customers, you’ll open a Pandora’s Box of constant returns flowing through your offices.

-If flawed materials are the reason you’re constantly getting returns, reconsider your supplier relationship.
-The percentage of high-quality materials that come into your facility to initiate your manufacturing process ensure you end up with a high yield and few returns.
+If defective materials are the reason you’re constantly getting returns, reconsider your supplier relationship.
+The percentage of high-quality materials that come into your facility to initiate your manufacturing process ensures you end up with a high yield and few returns.

-Your metrics should show you how much of your product is produced over the course of time.
+If you’re looking to have total control over your process, you need to think about improving efficiency.
+Your metrics should show how much of your product is produced over time.
 These are the internal metrics you shouldn’t have any reason to be short on.
-If you’re looking to have total control over your process, then you need to think about how you can improve efficiency.

 Get numbers that give you a base reading on your throughput.
-If you don’t know what this is, it’s the simple metric of how much of your product is produced over time.
-Ten widgets a minute during a certain shift or 1500 widgets over the course of a given week are easy-to-measure figures.
+If you don’t know this, it’s the simple metric of how much of your product is produced over time.
+Ten widgets a minute during a specific shift or 1500 widgets over a given week are easy-to-measure figures.

 Think about your capacity to produce and how much of it you’re utilizing.
+When you reach something closer to this figure, you’ll be a more efficient producer.
 If you’re not manufacturing anywhere near your total capacity, figure out how to get there.
-You’ll be a more efficient producer when you reach something closer to this figure.

-Lastly, you need to be producing on time.
-The percentage of time that you hit your target when it comes to production needs to have a measurement assigned to it.
+Lastly, it would be best if you produced on time.
+The percentage of time you hit your target when it comes to production needs to have a measurement assigned.

 When you’re looking at your numbers, they’re meant to drive the future of your business.
 If you’re not thinking about where you’re headed in the future, you’re going to struggle to compete with other companies in your industry.
 If you’re focused on becoming more flexible and innovative, you’ll have the chance to take on new tasks and work on new products as your business grows.

-You also need an understanding of how quickly you’re able to make modifications and changes to your existing products.
-If you need to design changes or modifications, they need to be implemented from documentation to production.
+It would be best if you also understood how quickly you’re able to make modifications and changes to your existing products.
+If you need to design changes or modifications, they must be implemented from documentation to production.
 If you don’t have the figures on how long this takes, you risk making serious mistakes when you need to produce any augmentations or changes to your products.